cuongndc9/daily-reading/README.md

-# 🧠 Product Owner & PM: Top Reads
+# 🧠 Think Like a Product Manager: Top Reads

 💡 Read, learn, and build better products today!